 Step 17: Step back and admire your work, Queen

-And there you have it.
-A realistic eye painting that you can stare at (and with) adoringly for hours on end.
+Once you’ve applied your finishing touches, you’ve got yourself a realistic eye painting that you can stare at (and with) adoringly for hours on end.
 Beauty is in the EYE of the beholder *wink wink*.